 If you live near a college or university, you can place flyers on campus or post the items on college forums.
 It’s best to do this right before a semester starts when students are looking for the stuff they need for the upcoming school year.

-If you unwanted gadgets, like smartphones or tablets, you can make some extra cash through buyback programs like eBay Instant Sale, Gazelle, Nextworth or BuyBackWorld.
-The price that you’ll receive for your used electronics will vary from program-to-program, so do a little homework beforehand to scope out how much you can get.
+If you want to sell unwanted gadgets, like smartphones or tablets, you can make some extra cash through buyback programs like eBay Instant Sale, Gazelle, Nextworth or BuyBackWorld.
+The price that you’ll receive for your used electronics will vary from program to program, so do a little homework beforehand to scope out how much you can get.
 Additionally, timing and quality of the gadget will also determine the final price.
-For example, a broken first gen iPhone is almost worthless, but a newer iPhone 5 or 6 should sell quickly at a fair price.
+For example, a broken first-generation iPhone is almost worthless, but a newer iPhone should sell quickly at a fair price.

-Here's to uncluttering our lives and having a little extra spending cash this holiday season!
+Here's to uncluttering our lives and having a little extra spending cash this year!